ohmysh/ohmysh/usr/theme/readme.md

 ## Creat a new theme by yourself

-1. Creat a folder and named with your theme name.
+1. Creat a folder and named with your theme name in `$OMS_DIR/usr/local/theme`.
 2. Creat a file and named `YOUR-THEME-NAME.theme.sh`
 3. Edit it